vitsalis/pycg-evaluation/README.md

 software under the Apache 2.0 Licence, and can also be found in the following repository: https://github.com/vitsalis/pycg

+The `PyCG` directory contains the following:

+* `pycg/pycg.py`: The main module of `PyCG`.
+Initializes the analysis state and invokes the iteration of the Abstract Syntax Tree (AST).
+* `pycg/processing`: Defines methods for iterating the AST of the input Python files, while updating the analysis state data structures.
+In addition, it implements the final iteration of the AST that leads to the generation of the resulting call graph.
+* `pycg/machinery`: Contains the implemention of the data structures that are used to represent the analysis state.
+Specifically:
+    * `pycg/machinery/classes.py`: Keeps track of classes and their Method Resolution Order.
+    * `pycg/machinery/definitions.py`: Implements the storage of objects as well as methods that handle the traversal of the assignment graph.
+    * `pycg/machinery/pointers.py`: Keeps track of the assignment relationships between objects.
+    * `pycg/machinery/scopes.py`: Defines methods for creating and accessing the scope tree.
+    * `pycg/machinery/modules.py`: Keeps track of the source modules identified during analysis.
+    * `pycg/machinery/imports.py`: Implements the methods that allow `PyCG` to discover the file locations of imported files.
+* `pycg/utils`: Defines common functions (e.g. joining two namespaces) and constants.
+* `pycg/formats`: Contains JSON generators for different output formats.

 # Requirements

 *Copied from REQUIREMENTS.md*